Afraid to Feel

-"Afraid to Feel" is a song by British duo LF System.
+"Afraid to Feel" is a song by Scottish duo LF System.
 The mix was created in 2019 and picked up for full release on 2 May 2022, by Warner Music UK.
 The single rose to popularity in June 2022 and spent eight consecutive weeks at number one in the UK Singles Chart and six non-consecutive weeks at number two in Ireland.
 The song prominently samples the Philadelphia International Records act Silk's 1979 song "I Can't Stop (Turning You On)", with Louise Clare Marshall's vocals slowed down and sped up throughout the single.

 Writing and composition

 The duo found the original track in 2019 while looking for samples to use for loops and vocals.
 The duo interpolated and re-recorded the original vocal sample from Silk as a replayed use to avoid sample clearance issues.
 "I Can't Stop (Turning You On)" was a slower 85bpm with "Afraid to Feel" at an uptempo 130bpm, the tempo was altered after playing around with the sample in Ableton Live.
 The style of production is both similar and pays homage to a disco edit, which started in the 70s to upstart a dance floor, involving cutting one part of a song and chopping it into a different part of the song structure.